arvimal/Python-Back-to-basics/README.md

 Out[56]: 'Walking'
 ```

-It is absolutely fine to assign the same name in a namespace to a different object, as in the example above.
+Assigning an existing name to another value/type is possible.
+It sets the pointer to the new type, which is an entirely different object altogether.

-When you assign a new object to an existing name in the namespace, it just changes its reference to the new object.
-It no longer reference the old object.
+When a new object is assigned to an existing name in the namespace, it changes the reference to the new object, and no longer reference the old object.

 >**NOTE:**
 > A single name in the namespace cannot refer to multiple objects in memory, just like a file name cannot refer to multiple file content.

 ***

-#### 2.2.
+#### 2.3.
 The `SimpleNamespace` class

-The module `types` in Python v3 comes with a class named `SimpleNamespace` which gives us a clean namespace to play with.
+The `types` module in Python v3 comes with a class named `SimpleNamespace` which provides a clean namespace to play with.

 ```python
 from types import SimpleNamespace